- April 17, 2020

 A lightning strike is often composed of more than one (sometimes dozens) of individual strokes.
 Each stroke carries a different amount of current.
 About 90% – 95% of lightning strikes are “negative flashes” that initiate from the negatively-charged lower- and mid-levels of the storm.
 These flashes typically strike the ground near the parent storm, although not always.

 That leaves the 5% – 10% of lightning strikes that are “positive flashes”.
 These originate in the positively-charged upper levels of the storm.
 Because these strikes arc from the top of the storm, ionizing tens of thousands of feet of air, they must pack a very potent electric punch, with a peak current and electric potential up to ten times greater than negative flashes.
 Because many positive strikes originate near the edge of a thunderstorm cloud or from the anvil, they also tend to strike the ground farther away from the parent storm – sometimes as much as 20 miles from the precipitation.
-These are the so-called “bolts from the blue” that strike from apparently clear sky (in fact, they strike from a nearby thunderstorm, but the sky immediately above the impact point may be free of clouds).
+These are the so-called “bolts from the blue” that strike from apparently clear sky (in fact, they strike from a nearby thunderstorm, but the sky immediately above the impact point could be free of clouds).

 Lightning strikes can be composed of several strokes that give the lightning a flickering appearance, or they can be more damaging “continuing current” strokes in which charge flows continuously over a longer period of time through the lightning channel.
 Because electricity flows over a longer period of time during continuing current flashes, more heat builds up.
 For that reason, continuing current flashes are more likely to cause structural fires.